gradle/gradle/subprojects/docs/src/docs/release/notes.md

 We deprecated the usage of the following characters in domain object names such as project or task names: space character, `/`, `\\`, `:`, `<`, `>`, `"`, `?`, `*` and `|`.
 We also deprecated `.` as leading or trailing character.
-These character represent path separators or have other special semantics in file systems.
+These characters represent path separators or have other special semantics in file systems.
 This caused inconsistent and unexpected behavior in different Gradle features.
 Using these characters in names will be forbidden in Gradle 5.0.

 ## Potential breaking changes